ccwukong/snitch/README.md

 There's no tendancies to replace your existing testing tools, but rather provides a convenient way to check your microservices on demand.
 ## Main features
-- Health check on every endpoint
+- Health check on every endpoint concurrently (using aiohttp)
 - API Contract validation
-- Concurrency testing
+- Load testing (using aiohttp)
 - More to come

 ## How does this work?